Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Experiments

 We show training curves for the solver and teacher agents in Figures~\ref{fig:teacher-training} and~\ref{fig:solver-training} respectively.
 These curves record the evolution of the average reward collected by MCTS combined with the latest network during each iteration.
 Error intervals are estimated based on two random seeds.
 Note that the maximum theoretical reward obtainable by the teacher agent is ${<}1$ since problem generation constraints may be sampled that are mutually incompatible, in which case the agent simply does its best to minimize the number of violated constraints.
 The same holds for the solver agent since all generated invariants are penalized proportionally to their size.
 The solver agent goes through a more modest reward gain during training (the $y$-axis is rescaled in Figure~\ref{fig:solver-training} to emphasize the trend).
 This is reflective of the fact that most problems generated by the teacher can be solved by MCTS alone and so most of the training concentrates on learning to solve about 10\% of hard problems.

 We show the results of our evaluation on the Code2Inv benchmark in Table~\ref{tab:code2inv}.
 Three different agents are compared on the average ratio of benchmark problems for which they can successfully generate an invariant of minimal size \emph{without} search or backtracking.
 The first agent is a baseline that simply selects proof actions at random.
 The second agent is a solver network that was trained using problems generated by an untrained teacher (i.e. using MCTS but no network heuristic).
-Finally, the third agent is a solver network trained using the full protocol described in section~\ref{sec:protocol}.
+Finally, the third agent is a solver network trained using the full protocol of Section~\ref{sec:protocol}.
+These results demonstrate the critical impact of learning for both the teacher and solver agents.
 Unsurprisingly, an inferior teacher leads to an inferior solver with decreased generalization capabilities.